Frozen Dreams

 Nothing happened, no discharge, no recoil, no nothing!
 Nick quickly pulled the charge cartridge out of the rifle, and it was dead.
 Damn it, it was fully charged when I stole it!

 Nick looked back toward the clearing and the creature was nowhere to be seen so he jumped up and not knowing what else to do started running.
 After a couple of minutes, he could hear the creature behind him.
-This must be the fasted creature on Faraday!
+This must be the fastest creature on Faraday!
 Nick thought as he increased the pace as much as he could with the suit slowing him down.
 Just maybe he could outdistance it.

 When he felt his deep labored breaths getting shorter and closer together, he knew he wouldn’t be able to outrun the beast that was still closing ground.
 Out of options, he decided it was time to fight, while he still had energy left.